Problems with UCPath system cause financial disruptions for UC workers

 Solis added he has not received any explanation or apology from any administrators.

-Vasquez said the majority of UCLA’s approximately 50,000 employees have successfully transitioned to UCPath without any issues.
-However, Vasquez added UCLA is offering emergency pay advances and can waive late fees for students where appropriate.
+Vazquez said the majority of UCLA’s approximately 50,000 employees have successfully transitioned to UCPath without any issues.
+However, Vazquez added UCLA is offering emergency pay advances and can waive late fees for students where appropriate.